 A white bird depicting purity, peace, and goodness – such as a dove – is tragic and ominous in death.
 They might forbode the loss of something special, or an approaching conflict, depending on the happenings in an individual’s life.
-If the bird has positive associations when alive, it makes sense that it’s death would have a negative meaning.
+If the bird has positive associations when alive, it makes sense that its death would have a negative meaning.

 Since songbirds represent communication, their death should encourage us to ask ourselves if we’re hiding something: perhaps we’re not speaking up, or we’ve lost touch with someone in our lives.

-Another factor which changes the meaning of seeing a dead bird is the location.
+Another factor that changes the meaning of seeing a dead bird is the location.
 If a dead bird falls on your doorstep or in your garden, you must expect that change is coming soon, whether you want it or not.
 It’s best to change your habits and not resist this change.
 If it hits your window, this means you are confronting an obstacle that must be overcome or removed.
 Lastly, if it comes inside your house, you need to look inwardly since the change going on is inside yourself.
 The consistent theme is one of transformation and change, whether that’s in a positive or negative way.
-The important thing is to not resist the change that is happening, but find a way to adapt.
+The important thing is to not resist the change that is happening but find a way to adapt.

-Crow as an Omen of Change and a Messenger of Death
+The Crow as an Omen of Change and a Messenger of Death

 Crows are believed to guide us towards change – to prepare us for a transition in our lives.
 Their adaptability is an example to us, showing that we too need to change to survive.
 When one appears before you, it is encouragement not to resist that change that is coming and inevitable.
 Since dying is perhaps the biggest change of all, their role in the process of death is unsurprising.